 1. Hip Abduction with Sideline

 You will raise your whole top leg and not just the knee.
-This is helpful for people who have some pain in their knees and therefore cannot depend on the knee only.
-This makes it different from a regular clamshell exercise.
+Also, this is helpful for people with some knee pain and therefore cannot depend on the knee only.
+Thus, this makes it different from a regular clamshell exercise.

 - Try to add dumbbells if you want to do double duty and work your lower and upper body simultaneously.
 It will optimize the burning of your glutes.
 Also, it will tone your shoulders and oblique muscles.

 - You can lie on the side in a conventional clamshell pose.
 Bend your knees at 45 degrees.
-Hold a 3-pound dumbbell in your hand and keep the elbow in towards your side.
+Hold a 3-pound dumbbell and keep the elbow towards your side.

 - Lift the upper arm and the upper leg towards the ceiling, making a right angle.
 Keep the hips in a stacking position.
 Engage your core.